cescnghia/project/README.md

 # Title

 # Abstract
 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
-What's the motivation behind your project?
+What's the motivation behind your project??

 # Research questions
 A list of research questions you would like to address during the project.